brenapp/referee.fyi/CONTRIBUTING.md

 VITE_LOGSERVER_TOKEN=<TOKEN>
 ```

-The token to use when submitting dumps to the LogServer (Brendan's
+The token to use when submitting crash reports to the LogServer (Brendan's
 project-agnostic system dump service).
 Contact Brendan to get a token.

 ```